flownative/flow-google-cloudstorage/README.md

 #### Key generation

-Now you need to create a key for that account.
+In order to authenticate for a service account, you need a service account key.

 1. Go to the service account details page
 2. Select the _Keys_ tab near the top of the page.